JavaScript — Null vs. Undefined

 Here’s an example.
 We assign the value of

-:let a = null;
+null to a:let a = null;

 console.log(a); // null